mattermost/docs/source/collaborate/make-calls.rst

 React using emojis
 ------------------

-You can use emojis to react during a call.
+All call participants can use emojis to react during a call.

 .. tab:: Web/Desktop